-There are currently around 465 members with a steady growth in numbers having more than trebled over the past 3 years.
+There are currently nearly 500 members with a steady growth in numbers having more than trebled over the past 3 years.

 The governance is through an elected Board of Directors with a registered constitution and rules.
 The Board meets monthly and the AGM is in early June with regular membership community meetings throughout the year, in addition to monthly Board meetings which are open to members.
 Our latest Annual Report is here.

 At the beginning of 2022 we were grateful to be in receipt of a grant from The Robert H. N. Ho Family Foundation Global, which has enabled us to employ our full time communications co-ordinator and to support and develop our youth and therapeutic support work.
 Our financial administration is outsourced.

 The creative and exploratory work of CPA is by individuals and self-organising groups working largely on a voluntary basis moving towards being self-financing or grant supported as the work develops.
 There are specific delegations for working groups on Finance, Membership, the Website and a co-ordinating Coeur (Heart) group consisting of the Chair, Treasurer, Secretary and Membership Secretary and other (Board) members from time to time.